noah-guillory/resume.md/resume.md

 - Utilized Ruby on Rails to design and create a new metadata editing tool to support the organization's flagship product.
 - Containerized the web application using Docker to run on standardized deployment infrastructure.
-- Defined CI/CD pipelines using Jenkins to deploy project to staging and production environments.
+- Defined CI/CD pipelines using Jenkins to deploy the project to staging and production environments.

 **Technologies used:** Ruby, Ruby on Rails, Docker, Jenkins, DCOS, ReactJS